 Once in the cave they actually have little difficulty proving the creatures exist.
 Getting out alive with the proof may be a different matter.

 Director Dan Allen (Unhinged) and co-writer Sam Ashurst (A Little More Flesh, Vampire Virus) open It Came from Below with a look at the last few minutes of the doomed expedition.
 Shot mostly in darkness and helped by some gruesome sound effects, it’s an effective way to start the film.
-Unfortunately after that it loses steam fast.
+Unfortunately, after that, it loses steam fast.

 If you were going looking for a creature that killed and ate your father’s friends you would go well prepared, right?
 Especially if you were going to be looking in a cave.
 These four bring some yarn to mark their trail with, headlamps and a camera.
 No rope, rappelling gear, or weapons.
 They aren’t equipped for a day trip in a beginner’s cave let alone going “miles underground” as It Came from Below’s poster says.

-Around the forty minute mark the creature returns, crawling along the roof of the cave no less.
+Around the forty-minute mark, the creature returns, crawling along the roof of the cave no less.
 Things start to pick up again as we also get the addition of a couple of cavers who’ve been trapped down there long enough they seem willing to eat human flesh as well as a pair of distinctly unprofessional and inept park rangers.

 There’s plenty going on, certainly more than in a lot of films that have producer Scott Jeffrey’s name on them.
 The problem is the script is so badly written and there’s so little explained that it gets confusing.
-For example Marty suddenly freaks out and attacks the others before running off into the darkness.
+For example, Marty suddenly freaks out and attacks the others before running off into the darkness.
 It seems to have something to do with the cave paintings but exactly what is a mystery.

 The creature itself is supposed to be an alien who has been stranded on Earth but we see no proof of it.
-And there’s probably better ways to get back to wherever it came from than hiding in a cave and eating people.
+And there are probably better ways to get back to wherever it came from than hiding in a cave and eating people.
 Especially as it seems to have some kind of telepathic powers that like everything else It Came from Below’s script leaves very vague.
 The creature at least looks good with a bug-like head and nasty looking claws.
 It’s wisely kept in the darkness much of the time which helps hide the fact that the rest of the suit isn’t as impressive.

 It Came from Below will be released on digital in the USA, September 7th. by Uncork’d Entertainment.
 You can check their Facebook page for more information.